Lata Mangeshkar: Early life

-Singing career
+Career

 Early career in the 1940s

 In 1942, when Mangeshkar was 13, her father died of heart disease.
 Master Vinayak (Vinayak Damodar Karnataki), the owner of Navyug Chitrapat movie company and a close friend of the Mangeshkar family, took care of them.
 He helped her get started in a career as a singer and actress.

 She sang the song "Naachu Yaa Gade, Khelu Saari Mani Haus Bhaari", which was composed by Sadashivrao Nevrekar for Vasant Joglekar's Marathi movie Kiti Hasaal (1942), but the song was dropped from the final cut.
 Vinayak gave her a small role in Navyug Chitrapat's Marathi movie Pahili Mangalaa-gaur (1942), in which she sang "Natali Chaitraachi Navalaai" which was composed by Dada Chandekar.
 Her first Hindi song was "Mata Ek Sapoot Ki Duniya Badal De Tu" for the Marathi film Gajaabhaau (1943).
-The Bollywood industry was yet to find its feet, so Mangeshkar had to first concentrate on acting, which she didn't like, as the lights and people ordering her around made her feel uncomfortable.
+The Bollywood industry was yet to find its feet, so Mangeshkar had to first concentrate on acting, which she did not like, as the lights and people ordering her around made her feel uncomfortable.

 She moved to Mumbai in 1945 when Master Vinayak's company moved its headquarters there.
 She started taking lessons in Hindustani classical music from Ustad Aman Ali Khan of Bhindibazaar Gharana.
 She sang "Paa Lagoon Kar Jori" for Vasant Joglekar's Hindi-language movie Aap Ki Seva Mein (1946), which was composed by Datta Davjekar.
 The dance in the film was performed by Rohini Bhate, who later became a famous classical dancer.
 Lata and her sister Asha played minor roles in Vinayak's first Hindi-language movie, Badi Maa (1945).
 In that movie, Lata also sang a bhajan, "Maata Tere Charnon Mein."
 She was introduced to music director Vasant Desai during the recording of Vinayak's second Hindi-language movie, Subhadra (1946).